Esbjerg: Sport

 Esbjerg is home to the Danish football club Esbjerg fB, established in 1924 and known as EfB for short.
 The club has won the Danish Championship five times, in 1961, 1962, 1963, 1965 and 1979.
 Esbjerg fB play their home matches at Blue Water Arena, which is part of the Esbjerg Sports Park.

 Esbjerg also has an ice hockey division called Esbjerg Elite Ishockey which plays at the Granly Hockey Arena.
 Granly Hockey Arena was built in 1976 and has a seating capacity for 3417 people.
 In 2011 the arena was the venue for the 2011 Capital One World Women's Curling Championship.

 Rugby in Esbjerg is represented by Esbjerg RK, who play at Guldager Idrætscenter.

 Esbjerg also has its own motorcycle speedway team called Esbjerg Vikings, who are 11 times Danish League Champions.
 The club's home venue is the Granly Speedway Arena, which is located about 16 kilometres in an easterly direction from the centre of Esbjerg, on Tinghedevej 9.
 Between 1951 and 1969 the speedway was held at the Esbjerg Athletic Stadium.

+In handball Team Esbjerg is one of the strongest women's teams in Denmark, and has won the Danish Championship several times.